 5 Exercises You Can Do at Home

-Add resistance straps or free weights to increase difficulty.
+Add resistance bands or free weights to increase difficulty.

 “The main muscles that work here are the quadriceps, hamstrings, and glutes,” says Strik.